Gordon999/Pi_5B_LCD_MP3_Player/README.md

 Backlight control (optional) via a opto-isolator, if not then leave the supplied link in place on the LCD.
 If you try Pi_5B_LCD_MP3_Player2.py and that works OK you don't need to wire to the lcd just leave the link in.

+This has now been tested with Innomaker DAC and 25W amp hats.

 ## schematic

 ![schematic](schematic.jpg)